 Working Denbighshire will provide you with an inclusive package of support every step of the way and will:

-- Provide templates, guidance and recruitment support, if required
+- Provide advice and support with Job Descriptions, provide templates, guidance and recruitment support, if required

 - Liaise with the Job Centre Plus on your behalf to advertise the opportunity